Ailbe of Emly: Possible pre-Christian origins

 An ‘Ailbe Grúadbrecc’, meanwhile, was the daughter of Cormac mac Airt (premier mythical Irish king) and a wife (as her sister Gráinne) of Finn (= literally, 'white') or Fionn mac Cumhaill in the Tochmarc Ailbe, Echtrae Cormaic maic Airt and "The Burning of Finn's House".
 Ailbe was also the name of several of Finn's fianna (comrades in his band), and their women in Acallam na Senórach and Duanaire Finn.
 An Ailbe was also daughter of Mider, son of the Dagda.

 The name "Ailbe"

-The name Ailbe was explained in the Vita Albei as derivative of ail 'a rock' and beo, 'living'.
+The name Ailbe was explained in the Vita Albei as a derivative of ail 'a rock' and beo, 'living'.
 In the words of Baring Gould and Fisher this is "a very doubtful etymology".
-It is clearly related to the story of his being exposed behind a rock after his birth, before being cared for by a wolf (Vita Albei 2) and looks very much like a folk-etymology.
+It is clearly related to the story of his being exposed behind a rock after his birth, before being cared for by a wolf (Vita Albei 2) and looks very much like folk etymology.